clayne/SSEModdingGuide/README.md

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20Highlight.png)

-The Toolbar is a 12 button menu that can:
+The Toolbar is a 12-button menu that can:

 * Change the functionality of MO2
 * Customize the UI to the users liking